StanHash/DOC/EventDoc/EventCodes.md

 - evbit `8` is the "faded in" evbit.
 Is is automatically set/cleared by the `17 : fade in/out` codes accordingly.
 It is set by `10 : configure skipping` when skipping is disabled but evbit `2` is set.
 - evbit `9` is the "camera follows moving units" evbit.
 When set, any units moved through events (through loading or moving for example) will have the camera follow them.
 - evbit `10` is the "moving to another chapter" evbit?
 Is is set by the "move to chapter" family of event codes.
 TODO: investigate further.
-- evbit `11` is the "changing game mode" evbit?
-TODO: investigate further.
+- evbit `11` is the "changing game mode" evbit.
+When set, ending the event engine will also end the active battle map, allowing the `GAMECTRL` proc to continue its flow and change game mode.
 - evbit `12` is the "gfx locked" evbit.
 It is automatically set and unset by the "lock/unlock gfx" event codes.

 evbits persist for the duration of a scene.